umutacar/DC/dex_ocaml/README.md

 ## Parser

-  On te parsing side, we should use yacc.
+  On the parsing side, we should use yacc.

 # Background on Parsing